frkngksl/HintInject/README.md

 # HintInject
 HintInject is a shellcode embedder and loader that I developed while playing with the PE file and Import Directory Table structures.
 It takes a raw shellcode file and puts the shellcode in chunks into the Hint/Name Table entries which are reachable via the Import Lookup Table of a fake imported DLL entry on the loader executable.
-The loader then merges these chunks to execute the shellcode
+The loader then merges these chunks to execute the shellcode.
+I don't know whether it's a novel technique or not but I wanted to share it for fun.

 # DLL Loading Process
 Before explaining how HintInject works, I want to briefly mention the DLL Loading process by referencing a post in Stack Overflow.